YuhangMing/yuhangming.github.io/_posts/2023-04-24-python-torch-multiprocessing.md

         p.join()
 ```

+`Lock()` vs. `RLock()`:

+The main difference is that a `Lock` can only be acquired once.
+It cannot be acquired again, until it is released.
+(After it's been released, it can be re-acaquired by any thread).

+An `RLock` on the other hand, can be acquired multiple times, by the same thread.
+It needs to be released the same number of times in order to be "unlocked".

+Another difference is that an acquired `Lock` can be released by any thread, while an acquired `RLock` can only be released by the thread which acquired it.

+An example can be found here: [stackoverflow](https://stackoverflow.com/questions/22885775/what-is-the-difference-between-lock-and-rlock).

 ## Share State between processes
 When donig concurrent programming, it is usually the best to avoid using shared state as far as possible.
 Especially when there are lots of processes.